isomerpages/mlaw-corp/news/press-releases/_posts/2024-08-01-post-Phase 2 Commencement of the Criminal Procedure (Miscellaneous Amendments) Act 2024.md

 (ii) &nbsp; Victims will be able to participate in the compensation order process by making submissions or giving evidence.</p>

 <p style="margin-left: 60px">
-(iii) &nbsp; The Court must give reasons if it does not make a compensation order, where it has the power to do so.</p>
+(iii) &nbsp; The Court will be empowered to order compensation for bereavement and funeral expenses to be paid to the dependants of a victim whose death was caused by the offence.</p>

 {:start="3"}
 3.&nbsp; The remaining amendments will come into force at a later stage.